Alleckz/android-spashscreen/readme.md

 </shape>
 ```

 Next, you will set this as your splash activity’s background in the theme.
-Navigate to your styles.xml file and add a new theme for your splash activity:
+Navigate to your `android-spashscreen/app/src/main/res/values/styles.xml` file and add a new theme for your splash activity:

 ```xml
 <resources>